 If members permit, goals can be shared within the group to provide useful insights and points of discussion.
 Otherwise, record the goals privately, and remove personal details before sharing within the session.

-If the timeframe is insufficient to tackle goals, then break them down and address separately.
+If the timeframe is insufficient to tackle goals, then break them down and address them separately.

 In groups with new members, meditation principles may need to begin slowly to allow individuals time to become comfortable with the idea of performing meditations within a shared space.
 They may have previously only practiced on their own, or they could be new to the practice altogether.